Azure/azure-sdk-for-cpp/sdk/storage/MigrationGuide.md

 Included are the following:
 - Thread-safe synchronous APIs
+- More comprehensive feature parity
+- Dropped dependency of Boost and cpprestsdk
 - Improved performance
 - Consistent and idiomatic code organization, naming, and API structure, aligned with a set of common guidelines
 - The learning curve associated with the libraries was reduced